What Is Miso? Ingredients, Flavor, and How to Use It

 Here are six ways to use miso paste!
 Experiment with miso paste in your cooking and discover new ways to enhance the flavor of your dishes!
 Also, explore more in “14 Flavorful Miso Paste Recipes for Soups, Noodles, and More!

 Miso soup is the most common and simple way to use miso paste.
 Just dissolve the paste in dashi (soup stock) and add ingredients like tofu, seaweed, and vegetables.
-Try these miso soup recipes: Tofu miso soup, Mushroom miso soup, and Wakame seaweed miso soup.
+Try these miso soup recipes.

 Whisk miso paste with vinegar, oil, and honey to create a delicious and unique salad dressing.
-Try this dressing recipe: Miso dressing.
+Try this miso dressing recipe.

 Mix miso paste with mayonnaise or sour cream to create a savory dip for vegetables or chips.
 Try these dip recipes: Easy miso mayo dipping sauce, Tofu cream cheese with miso paste.